-preserves & trails
+preserves and trails

 Support from our local communities helps PLAN conserve land, and the land that PLAN conserves helps support our local communities.
 What a beautiful cycle!